-With a new iPhone, it’s just as simple.
-Again, you’ll need your new phone and your old iPhone ready before you get going, iCloud should be enabled on your old phone and it will help if you have your Apple ID to hand too.
+With a new iPhone, transferring your data is just as simple.
+Again, you’ll need your new and old iPhone ready before you get going. iCloud should be enabled on your old phone, and it will help if you have your Apple ID to hand.

-- Make sure your old iPhone is switched on and then power on your new phone.
+- Make sure your old iPhone is switched on, then power on your new phone

-- If you’re happy with this, click ‘continue’.
+- If you’re happy with this, press continue

 Transferring data and apps from iPhone to Android

-If you’ve taken the decision to move over from iPhone to Android, or you’ve added an Android device to your collection, the steps are a little different.
-Maybe you’re looking to set up a new Samsung phone after years using iOS.
+If you’ve decided to move over from iPhone to Android or add an Android device to your collection; the steps are slightly different.
+For example, maybe you’re looking to set up a new Samsung phone after years of using iOS.
 Rather than using your iCloud, you’ll need to upload your data to Google Drive to make sure you can access it.
 So here’s how to upload your iPhone data to Google Drive:

-- First, download the Google Drive app onto your old iPhone.
-To access Google Drive you’ll need to have a Google account, so set one up if you don’t already have one
+- Download the Google Drive app onto your old iPhone.
+To access Google Drive, you’ll need to have a Google account, so set one up if you don’t already have one

-- On your old iPhone, open your web browser and go to android.com/switch
+- On your old iPhone, open your web browser and go to com/switch

-- Open up Google Drive and click the menu icon in the top left corner.
+- Open Google Drive and tap the Menu icon in the top left corner

 - Select Settings > Backup

-- When you’re ready, press Start Backup in the bottom corner of the screen (this could take a while if you’ve got a lot of data.
+- When you’re ready, press Start Backup in the bottom corner of the screen (this could take a while if you’ve got a lot of data)

-- If you’re moving your number over too, turn off iMessage and FaceTime on your old iPhone.
+- If you’re moving your phone number over too, turn off iMessage and FaceTime on your old iPhone

 Transferring data and apps from Android to iPhone

-As an Android user that’s making the change to iPhone, you’ll need a specialised app.
-This is called Move to iOS and you’ll find it in the Google Play store.
+If you’re an Android user making the change to iPhone, you’ll need a specialised app to transfer your data.
+This is called Move to iOS, and you’ll find it in the Google Play store.
 The app is supported by smartphones running Android 4.0 or newer.
-Once you’ve got that downloaded, you’re ready to set up your new phone.
+Once you’ve downloaded it, you’re ready to set up your new phone.

-- Open the app, agree with the terms and conditions.
+- Open the app and agree with the terms and conditions

-- Depending on how much you’re transferring to your new one, it could take some time, so just sit back and wait (maybe use the time to find out how much cash you could get when you trade in your phone with Mazuma)
+- Depending on how much data you’re transferring to your phone, it could take some time, so just sit back and wait (maybe use the time to find out how much cash you could get when you trade in your phone with Mazuma)

-- Once the transfer is complete, you’ll be able to set up your new Apple ID.
+- Once the transfer is complete, you’ll be able to set up your new Apple ID

 How to transfer photos and videos from one phone to another

 It’s not just new phones that need you to transfer items.
 Sometimes you may simply need to transfer photos and videos between your devices.
-This means you won’t be doing it during the main set up of the new phone.
-The process is a little different on both iPhone and Android, but the basics are the same.
+This means any time you transfer data that isn’t during the main setup of the new phone.
+The process is a little different on iPhone and Android, but the basics are the same.
 You may need to do this if you want to recycle your phone but have already completed the setup of your new phone.

 How to transfer photos and videos to your new Android phone

-On Android, transferring your photos relies on the Google Photos app.
-Google Photos lets you back up the photos and videos on your phone in high resolution, and then access them on other devices.
+On Android, moving your photos relies on the Google Photos app.
+Google Photos lets you back up the high-resolution images and videos on your phone and then access them on other devices.

 To get Google Photos set up, follow the following steps.

 Once you’ve backed them up, you’ll be able to re-download them from Google Drive.
-If you do this backup process before you get your new phone, they’ll download as part of your transfer.
+If you do this backup process before getting your new phone, they’ll download as part of your transfer.

 How to transfer photos and videos to your new iPhone

-So, finally, we’ll run through the best way to transfer your photos from one iPhone to a new one.
+So, finally, we’ll run through the best way to move your photos from one iPhone to a new one.
 The best way to do it uses an iCloud backup.
-This is a good way to reduce the volume of photographs stored on your iPhone too.
+This is an excellent way to reduce the volume of photographs stored on your iPhone’s internal storage, too.

-- Navigate Settings > Your Name > iCloud > Photos
+- Navigate to Settings > Your Name > iCloud > Photos

-- If it’s not already, change iCloud Photos to ‘on’
+- If it’s not already, toggle iCloud Photos to On